shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

 Bounced  | Indirect moon ( fog and snow, lot of bounce)

-   - High-key (light),
+   - `High-key` (light), - try with hdri . important to choose
-   - Low-key (dark)
+   - `Low-key` (dark) - more dramatic
-   - Unmotivated Light - Support light that doesn't have a physical representation.
+   - `Unmotivated Light` - Support light that doesn't have a physical representation.
    - one eye must be stronger

+   - `low light ratio` - low contrast between the lightest and darkest pixel
+   - `high light ratio` - contrast
+   - `short lighting` - face iluminated from side whitch is back to wiev (opposite from camera )
+   - `broad light` - frome side close to us.
+   - `paramount light` from top  (with butterfly sshadow), + make chick bonsess
+   - `loop light` more from side
+   - `checkerboard light` - bright on dark and dark on bright elements

+- chiaro/scuro - bright/dark - renecance - davinchi and karavagiion

+- lamps, stringlights candles, headlights ... props
 ---

 # Natural Light Setup